clblamires/ninesjournal/_posts/2020-05-10-sacrifice.md

 levelup: false
 ---

 I had a nightmare.
-I haven’t had one of those since I was little.
 Sure, my dreams have been dark lately.
 But this was different.
 I heard a voice.
 She kept saying things about mocking me as one of the Oracle’s Chosen.
 I saw an old man, wrinkled and withered.
 The voice spoke about life dripping out of him while a large knife took his life.
 What would happen to his soul, she asked.

 I woke with a start and found myself in the dark.
 I hate the dark so much.
 My mind was so muddled that I could not speak.
 At least, that’s what I thought at first.
 I wanted to cast a spell of light but I couldn’t speak the incantation.
 Did that ever happen to you, I wonder.
 I was very afraid so I lit Mother’s candle.
 It detected no further magic around me, but I wish I had left it burning all night.
 Why did I not do this?